v6d-io/v6d/docs/notes/key-concepts/objects.rst

     - a set of :code:`pointer` in the member :code:`columns` (the member :code:`data` of
       of those :code:`Tensor` s)

-From the example above you could see that the objects naturally fit a hierarchical model and complex data objects can be composed from some simpler objects.
-Each object contains a set of blobs as the payload, and a metadata (in tree form) that describes the semantic and organizations of those blobs.
+From the example above, it is evident that objects naturally conform to a hierarchical model, allowing complex data objects to be composed of simpler ones.
+Each object consists of a set of blobs as the payload and a metadata tree that describes the semantics and organization of those blobs.

 .. admonition:: An example for the object metadata: a dataframe with two columns where each
                 column is a tensor.